du-cki/comet/README.md

 ## Honorable mentions

 - This service does not do any sort of media optimization/compression as if now, however this is planned for the future.
-- You can save alot of bandwith and make it more snappier if you have a caching layer, I.E cloudflare caching the images.
+- You can save alot of bandwidth and make it more snappier if you have a caching layer, I.E cloudflare caching the images.

 ## Development